sonic-net/sonic-mgmt/infra/tortuga_controller/readme.txt

     - Create /nobackup/cfg directory.
 Copy sonic-ref-sim.yaml to /nobackup/cfg directory.
     - Create /nobackup/sim directory.
 This is where SIM gets copied to.

-3) Customize  /nobackup/cfg/sonic-ref-sim.yaml to match your PyVxr setup.
+3) Customize /nobackup/cfg/sonic-ref-sim.yaml to match your PyVxr setup
     - Change hostname to your PyVxr hostname.
     - Rename 'tortuga-1x3' to match your PyVxr hostname.
     - DO NOT add cisco.com in the hostname.
     - DO NOT use "tortuga" as hostname.
 Why?
 Because we have a number of fabrics that use tortuga as prefix.
 It may confuse UI developers, and they may end up deleting or modifying your fabric.

+   NOTES:
+    Rename hostnames of all nodes (spines and leaves) in the reference YAML from tortuga-1x3-leaf[0-3]/spine[0] to <pyvxr hostname>-leaf[0-3]/spine[0].
+If you
+    are sharing same PyVxr and creating multiple SIMs, then come up with a unique prefix for node hostnames.
+E.g. <cisco-username>-leaf[0-3]/spine[0].

+    Prefix of node hostname (E.g. <cisco-username>) must be set as FABRIC_NAME in test.sh file.

 4) Execute /nobackup/reset_sim.sh to create PyVxr SIM.
     - This may take up to 15m.